evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-02/readme.md

-# lab-02 - working with stack
+# lab-02 - working with Stacks

-## Estimated completion time - ?? min
+## Estimated completion time - 15 min

 Every Pulumi program is deployed to a stack.
 A stack is an isolated, independently configurable instance of a Pulumi program.
 The typical use-case scenario for stack is environments (such as dev, qa, staging and prod).